Loading...

 Residency

-Must be a Michigan resident or maintain a place of business in Michigan
+Must be a resident of the county of appointment, or a non-resident with a principal place of business in the county.

 Citizenship

-Must be a U.S. citizen or have proof of legal presence
+Be a U.S. citizen or possess proof of legal presence

 Background Check